 Being frugal, conscious spenders a great way to avoid debt and build wealth, but it isn’t always easy.
 Being frugal means having a good sense of the things you really need, getting the best price for them (while balancing real value), and not spending money on all those things you don’t need.
 A roof over your head, food to eat, and good toilet paper?
 Needs!
 Fidget spinners and luxury cars?
 You should probably pass.

-While my husband and I are good savers, we aren’t always the most frugal family out there.
+While my husband and I are good savers, it took us some time to really embrace the frugal mindset.
 So, to help us get some new ideas, I reached out to some top money-saving personal finance bloggers to hear their top ways to flex their frugal muscles.